 1. Stop Safely If At All Possible

 After a car accident to the extent possible stop safely.
 Always remain on the scene of the accident.
 Leaving the scene of a motor vehicle accident is an offense with a range of consequences depending on the facts of the case.
+There are some people who find themselves in an accident who are able to call out a breakdown service to aid with any mechanical issues they may have developed during the accident.
+With olive extended warranty solutions, it could help to cover the cost should you need it after an accident.

 2. Always Report the Accident